cb-ci/ci-hahs/README.md

 # Get started

-## Upgrade Controller from EBS to EFS including EBS Snapshot volume
+## Option1: Upgrade Controller from EBS to EFS using a EBS Snapshot volume
+Using EBS Snapshots for the synchronization from EBS to EBS reduces the downtime of a Controller.
-this will reduce the downtime of a Controller, useful for huge JENKINS_HOME volume sizes when Controller availability is important
+It is useful for huge JENKINS_HOME volume sizes when Controller availability and less downtime is important.
+Use the `-e 1` parameter to trigger a sync from EBS snapshot

 > ./upgradeController.sh -c YOUR_CONTROLLER_NAME  -e 1

 Example
 > ./upgradeController.sh -c team-ebs-controller1  -e 1

-## Upgrade Controller from EBS to EFS directly from Controller PV volume (No EBS Snapshot)
+## Option2: Upgrade Controller from EBS to EFS directly from a Controller PV volume (No EBS Snapshot)
-This will create a EFS PV and sync JENKINS_HOME data direcly from the Controller PV volume Before the sync the statefulset of the Controller will be scaled to zero.
+This will create an EFS PV and syncs the JENKINS_HOME data directly from the Controller PV volume Before the synchronization starts,the related  Kubernetes Statefulset of the Controller will be scaled to zero.
-This might increase the downtime ofthe Controller
+This causes a downtime of the Controller depending on the JENKINS_HOME size.

+Use the `-e 0` parameter to skip a sync from EBS snapshot

-> > ./upgradeController.sh -c YOUR_CONTROLLER_NAME  -e 0
+> ./upgradeController.sh -c YOUR_CONTROLLER_NAME  -e 0

 Example
 > ./upgradeController.sh -c team-ebs-controller1  -e 0

 # Final steps
-* delete the Controller in CJOC and recreate it with the same name- Ensure efs-sc is applied in provisioning config
+* delete the Controller in CJOC and recreate it with the same name - Ensure efs-sc is applied in provisioning config
 * for example you can use CasC: see [./scripts/createController/README.md](./scripts/createController/README.md)
 * Then enable HA on the controller
+* To automate the final steps you can use CasC: see  [./scripts/createController/createManagedController.sh](./scripts/createController/createManagedController.sh)
+* Example:  `cd scripts/createController/ && ./createManagedController.sh ${CONTROLLER_NAME} efs-sc"`

 # Kubemetrics